chippyash/Simple-Accounts/README.md

 ## When

-The current library support Organisations, Charts of Account and Journals.
+The current library support Organisations, Charts of Account, Journals and Control Accounts.

 ### Roadmap